HCL-TECH-SOFTWARE/lib-http-server/README.md

 # lib-http-server
-A library for [HCL RTist](https://www.devops-community.com/realtime-software-tooling-rtist.html) which allows an application to communicate with an HTTP server (both sending and receiving messages).
+A library for [DevOps Model RealTime](https://www.hcl-software.com/devops-model-realtime) which allows an application to communicate with an HTTP server (both sending and receiving messages).

 ## Usage
 This library contains two capsules; one for communicating from the real-time application to an HTTP server (HttpServer_Out) and one for communicating from an HTTP server to the real-time application (HttpServer_In).